UPAC REQUESTOR HANDBOOK

 All recognized student organizations are currently eligible to receive a $50.00 allocation per academic year.
 Requests must be submitted by the last day of classes of the fall semester.

-- Advertising – general publicity and other organizational marketing.
+• Advertising – general publicity and other organizational

 Funds allocated towards student organizations’ operations expenses can be used during the fall and spring semester and must be expensed no later than the last day of classes of the spring semester.